Basic discussion is below. For more information try our FAQ pages.

 Are you interested in growing hostas from seeds?
 The most important thing to know is that most hostas are hybrids, and therefore do not come true from seed.
 Notably, variegated hostas rarely give variegated offspring!
 For that you need an unstable streaked-variegation parent, whose instability passes on to the seedlings which can then "settle out" to a typical variegated pattern.
 Still, it can be fun to grow hostas from seeds, even if you only expect single-color progeny.
+See our FAQ page for an introduction to hybridizing and growing from seed, or David Teager's three-part video series (Part 1).
 There is a great tutorial on hybridizing and growing hostas from seed by Joshua Spece at In the Country Gardens and Gifts.

 Challenges: tree roots, pests, and diseases